Imagine you are young and in love, you cannot live without that one person’s smile and you adore their company. One day you proposed, they said yes.

 But, it all crashed down when you heard these words, ‘I want a divorce.’

-If you’re wondering what life is like after divorce for men, then let us tell you that it’s hard on everyone involved.
-Be it the children, wife, family, friends; however, it is tougher on the husbands.
+If you’re wondering what is life after divorce for men, then let us tell you that it’s hard on everyone involved.
+Be it the children, spouse, family, friends; however, it is a tad different for men after divorce.

 Keeping in mind some exceptions, women are natural caretakers, and men are natural providers.
 If you had children, generally, the children move in with the mothers.
 The mothers get to take care of the children and fulfill their role; however, the fathers are now at a complete loss.

 For them to stay away from their family and not to be able to provide and be the man of the house takes a toll on them.
-They find this shift very baffling, heartbreaking, and puzzling,
+Thus life after divorce for men can be very baffling, heartbreaking, and puzzling,

 No matter how you both grew apart, no matter how muddled the divorce was, no matter how you two came to that point where you could not stay together, and no matter how much you despise that person right now, the truth is that you loved that person at one point in time.